-Following the same reasoning applied to the interpretation of the Convention (1981), countries that have implemented the Directive are automatically allowed to transborder data flows: complying with the Directive ensures, "ipso iure", an adequate level of protection.
+Following the same reasoning applied to the interpretation of the Convention, countries that have implemented the Directive are automatically allowed to execute transborder data flows: complying with the Directive ensures, "ipso iure", an adequate level of protection.

 The Centres involved in the BIRO project belong to European countries that have fully implemented the EU Data Protection Directive, and ratified the Convention; hence, an adequate level of privacy protection is fully guaranteed across the countries involved.

-This means that the exchange of data envisaged in the project would be any way legally viable, according to EU and international legislation, considering the system architecture and composition of the BIRO Consortium.
+This means that the exchange of data envisaged in the BIRO project is legally viable according to the EU legislation.

-Finally, publication of project results is performed in a form that does not enable not only the data subjects but also local Centres to be identified.
+Therefore, publication of project results will be performed in a way that does not allow either the data subjects or the local centres to be ever identified.
+Privacy risks and Mitigation Strategies

-4. Privacy risks and Mitigation Strategies
+3.2 Privacy Risks and Mitigation Strategies